The Potions Riddle

 Two among our number hold only nettle wine,

 Three of us are killers, waiting hidden in line.

-While writing about the obstacles protecting the Sorcerer’s Stone, I brought up the incredible way Jo integrated all the elements of the potions riddle into Half-Blood Prince, in the correct order no less.
-To recap, Snape’s potion riddle that Hermione solves (SS285) features three poisons (“killers, waiting hidden in line”), two bottles that “hold only nettle wine,” one potion to move forward towards danger, and one potion to move backwards to safety.
-Prefect Marcus over at The HP Lexicon, among many others, figured out the two potential solutions to the riddle (http://www.hp-lexicon.org/essays/essay-potionriddle.html).
-For my purposes, I assume the correct order is the following, because it fits with many of the parallels throughout the series: Poison, Wine, Forward, Poison, Poison, Wine, Back.
+While writing about the obstacles protecting the Sorcerer’s Stone, I brought up the incredible way Jo integrated all the elements of the potions riddle into Harry Potter and the Half-Blood Prince, in the correct order no less.
+To recap, Snape’s potions riddle that Hermione solves features three poisons (“killers, waiting hidden in line”), two bottles that “hold only nettle wine,” one potion to move forward toward danger, and one potion to move backward to safety (SS 285).
+Prefect Marcus over at the Harry Potter Lexicon, among many others, figured out the two potential solutions to the riddle (The Riddle of the Potions).
+For my purposes, I assume the correct order is the following because it fits with many of the parallels throughout the series: Poison, Wine, Forward, Poison, Poison, Wine, Back.

 I’d already found all the potions, wines, and poisons in Half-Blood Prince, the book that is supposed to parallel the sixth task.
 There is little doubt in my mind that this was deliberate on Jo’s part.
 I also found a parallel to the seven confrontations between Harry and Voldemort in my essay “The Seven Battles,” which led me down a rabbit hole of more sevens leading up to each battle.
-Other fans have already come up with some other parallels that work, like the seven DADA teachers.
-So I set myself the task of finding sevens scattered throughout the books, and seeing if they parallel the potions riddle.
+Other fans have already come up with some other parallels that work, like the seven Defense Against the Dark Arts teachers.
+So I set myself the task of finding sevens scattered throughout the books and seeing if they parallel the potions riddle.
 An awful lot of them do.

 [Note: I was assisted in coming up with many of the sevens and the parallels by my friend Janet Tang.]